Iaashish13/Iaashish13.github.io-old/_posts/2023-03-24-work_mangaer_android.md

 - When user orders We have to order all the cart items he had loaded in cart.
 - Then user can terminate app from background.

-The main goal here is to if he even **terminates app** we gonna place order which means we gonna do **api call**.
+The main goal here is to even if he  **terminates app** we gonna place order which means we gonna do **api call**.
 Let's jump to that part.

 Here I will show you  registering one task :

 In my cart service you can see I am checking the internet connection if it has i am gonna do normal order.
-Otherwise I am gonna
+Otherwise I am gonna do register task to do offline order.

 ```dart
 Future<Either<Failure, void>> placeOrder(Iterable<CartItem> cartItems, String orgId) async {